 DOCTYPE declaration".
 DTDs were never designed with mixed content in mind, and past attempts to create mixed content DTDs are now considered to have failed.
-XML, and some XML dialects (SVG included), don't require a
+XML, and some XML dialects (SVG and HTML included), don't require a

 So what do these namespace declarations look like, and where do they go?
 Here is a short example.

 <svg xmlns="http://www.w3.org/2000/svg"> <!-- more tags here --> </svg>

 xmlns parameter.
 This parameter says that the

 <svg> element and its child elements belong to whichever XML dialect has the namespace name

 http://www.w3.org/2000/svg which is, of course, SVG.
 Note that the namespace declaration is only provided once on a root element (and is implied if omitted).
 The declaration defines the default namespace, so the user agent knows that all the

 <svg> element's descendants also belong to the same namespace.
 User agents check to see if they recognize the namespace name to determine if they know how to handle the markup.

 Note that namespace names are just strings, so the fact that the SVG namespace name also looks like a URI isn't important.
 URIs are commonly used because they are unique, but the intention is not to "link" somewhere.
 (In fact, URIs are used so frequently that the term "namespace URI" is commonly used instead of "namespace name".)